digital-blueprint/relay-esign-bundle/docs/cli_commands.md

 The bundle provides two Symfony commands for signing PDFs via the command line.
 The can for example be used to test the configured profiles.

+* `USER-TEXT` is a JSON in the format of `[{"description": "Name", "value": "Max"}, {"description": "Place", "value": "Cyberspace"}]`
+* `USER-IMAGE-PATH` is the path to a PNG file which will be used to replace the default signature image

 ## dbp:relay:esign:sign:advanced

 This command will directly sign a PDF.